open-opportunity/knowledge/deep-definitions/roles.md

 A Mentor is not a position of seniority - though, it is not incompatible with seniority.

-A Mentor creates a sense of accountability in their Mentee, and provides an ongoing awareness of accountability as a central value to their role.

 A Mentor is a subject matter expert with direct experience of the application of a particular process, role, duty, or area of knowledge.

 A Mentor may provide instruction for the express intention of learning - but otherwise does not give instruction or provide instructional authority and sign off by virtue of mentorship.